yangeorget/nucs/DOCUMENTATION.md

 - `get_triggers(size: int, data: NDArray) -> NDArray`:

 #### `compute_domains`
-This function updates the domains (the actual domains, not the shared ones) of the variables of the propagator.
+This function takes as its first argument the actual domains (not the shared ones) of the variables of the propagator and updates them.

 It is expected to implement bound consistency and to be idempotent (a second consecutive run should not update the domains).

 It returns a status:
 - `PROP_INCONSISTENCY`,